-Turkey is known as a lean, high protein bird, and as the breast is all white meat it is particularly low in fat.
+Turkey is known as a lean, high-protein bird, and as the breast is all white meat it is particularly low in fat.

-Cooking the breast with the skin on will give the mild-tasting turkey a bit of a boost as well as creating that delicious crispy outer layer.
+Cooking the breast with the skin on will give the mild-tasting turkey a bit of a boost as well as create that delicious crispy outer layer.
 If you can find one, a bone-in breast will help to keep the meat moist and add some extra flavor, but this recipe will work just as well with a boneless turkey breast.

 How Do I Know When My Baked Turkey Breast Is Cooked?